Alan Franco (footballer, born 1996): São Paulo

 On 5 January 2023, Franco joined Brazilian side São Paulo on a permanent deal, signing a three-year contract, with an option for another year.

+Tigres UANL

+On 13 July 2026, Franco joins Liga MX club Tigres UANL on loan until 1 July 2027.

 International career

 Franco made his international debut for Argentina on September 8, 2018, in a 3-0 international friendly against the Guatemala national football team.